 What this means is that, be prepared to offer what isn’t on the pre-approved list of magic tricks.
 What your customer wants, your customer gets.
-When he wants the Sun, the Moon, most of the stars and a couple of stars, do remember to thrown in an astroid and a comet or two and wrap it all up prettily in a bow.
-Anticipate what your customer wants, before he asks for it and deliver it.
+When he wants the Sun, the Moon, most of the stars, and a couple of stars, do remember to throw in an asteroid and a comet or two and wrap it all up prettily in a bow.
+Anticipate what your customer wants before he asks for it and delivers it.
 That’s the way forward.

 Be quick on your feet

 Waiters are some of the most nimble people, almost like professional dancers.
 They have to be, to survive in that high-stress, high-pressure situation day after day.
 Hoisting huge platters and making their way through a crowded room needs a lot of nimble-footedness and agility and the good ones have it in spades.